genkit-ai/genkit-notebooklm/README.md

 # Open-Source NotebookLM Sample

-Build your own NotebookLM-style application using this sample as a starting point.
+Build your own NotebookLM-style application using this experimental project as a starting point.
 Powered by [Genkit](https://genkit.dev).

 Here's an [example](https://github.com/genkit-ai/genkit-notebooklm/raw/refs/heads/main/synthesis_podcast_audio_expert-interview.mp3) - interview generated from an LLM research paper on L1 regularization.